 “Hoeing can be very effective for controlling annual weeds.
-However, perennials often resprout from the roots after the tops are removed,” said B. Rosie Lerner, an extension consumer horticulture specialist at Purdue University.
+However, perennials often resprout from the roots after the tops are removed,” stated B. Rosie Lerner, extension consumer horticulture specialist at Purdue University.

 5. Mulch garden beds

 “I think organic mulches are definitely the way to go.
-They have benefits beyond weed control.”
-Hartzler said.
+They have benefits beyond weed control,” Hartzler claimed.

 Lerner notes that organic mulches improve soil structure, and add nutrients, particularly when used near the end of the growing season.
 They also keep the soil cool and reduce water loss to evaporation.

 Straw and hay are among the cheapest mulches, but they must be free of weed seeds to be effective.
 Like other methods, mulch may be less effective on established perennial weeds.
 They are better at blocking smaller annual weeds.

 Landscape fabrics are thin barriers covered with tiny holes.
 They are typically made of plastic, but may also be sheets of burlap or other natural fibers, or recycled plastics.
 They are effective at blocking weed growth while allowing water and air into the soil.
 They should be used in conjunction with thick, effective mulch.

 “As a garden mulch, fabrics do provide good early-season weed protection.
 However, because fabrics allow some light to penetrate, weeds will germinate below and break through the cover unless some other material, such as rocks or bark mulch, are placed on top,” Lerner disclosed.